nikerla/vc-content/pages/glossary/ecommerce-platforms.md

 ﻿---
-title: The best ecommerce platforms for websites.
+title: The best ecommerce platforms for websites in 2017.
 Top ecommerce platforms list
 description: The best ecommerce platforms for websites.
-Top ecommerce platforms list.
-How to choose the best ecommerce platform?
+2017 top ecommerce platforms list.
+How to choose the best ecommerce platform for your business?
 date: 2017-05-12
 canonical: https://virtocommerce.com/glossary/ecommerce-platforms
 permalink: glossary/best-ecommerce-platforms